gin0115/WPUnit_Helpers/docs/Meta_Box_Inspector.md

 /**
  * Has the callback been registered yet.
- * Represents false for meta box details in WP_Meta_Box global
+ * Represents false for meta box details in Meta_Box_Inspector global
  * @var bool
  */
 public $isset = false;